 5. Donut pads

 Donut pads can be a bit bulky and cumbersome when used as a prevention.
 They come into their own as a ball of foot treatment though.
 If you have a blister, you’ll need to take the pressure off it.
 The best policy is the thicker the material the better the pressure relief.
 I use 5mm podiatry felt, sometimes 7mm.
 But the thicker the material, the more room they take up in your shoe.
-If you get prevention right, you won’t need these.
+I’ve written at length about donut pads here.
+However, if you get prevention right, you won’t need these.

 Take home messages